HTTP-RPC/Kilo/README.md

 A service method that calculates the statistical values and returns them to the caller might look like this:

-    public Statistics getStatistics(List<Double> values) {
+    public Map<String, Object> getStatistics(List<Double> values) {
-        if (values == null) {
-            throw new IllegalArgumentException();
-        }

         Statistics statistics = new Statistics();

         int n = values.size();

         statistics.setCount(n);

+        double sum = 0;

         for (double value : values) {
-            statistics.setSum(statistics.getSum() + value);
+            sum += value;
         }

+        statistics.setSum(sum);
-        statistics.setAverage(statistics.getSum() / n);
+        statistics.setAverage(sum / n);

-        return statistics;
+        return new BeanAdapter(statistics);
     }

-Executing GET for this URL would invoke the `getStatistics()` method:
+A GET for this URL would invoke the `getStatistics()` method:

     /math/getStatistics?values=1&values=3&values=5

 producing the following JSON result in response:

     {"average":3.0, "count":3, "sum":9.0}

-## Roles Interface
-The `Roles` interface provides an abstraction for determining user role membership.
-It is not intended to be accessed by application code directly, and is provided primarily to facilitate unit testing of service methods.
-The interface defines a single `isUserInRole()` method that a test framework can implement to simulate different user roles.
-This allows services to be tested without the need to start a servlet container.

-For example, a test harness could store a mapping of user name to role in a text file and provide an implementation of the `Roles` interface that operates against this data.
-Individual tests could instantiate a concrete service class and pass an instance of the `Roles` implementation to the service's `initialize()` method, along with the locale and user principal.
-Once initialized, the service methods could be invoked directly by the unit test, producing the same results as if they had been invoked by the servlet.

 ## ResultSetAdapter Class
 The `ResultSetAdapter` class allows the result of a SQL query to be efficiently returned from a service method.
-This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON by `WebRPCServlet`.
+This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON by `RequestDispatcherServlet`.
 It also implements the `AutoCloseable` interface, to ensure that the underlying result set is closed and database resources are not leaked.

 `ResultSetAdapter` is forward-scrolling only; its contents are not accessible via the `get()` and `size()` methods.
 This allows the contents of a result set to be returned directly to the caller without any intermediate buffering.
 The caller can simply execute a JDBC query, pass the resulting result set to the `ResultSetAdapter` constructor, and return the adapter instance:

-    public ResultSetAdapter getData() throws SQLException {
+    public List<Map<String, Object>> getData() throws SQLException {
         Statement statement = connection.createStatement();
+        ResultSet resultSet = statement.executeQuery("select * from some_table");

-        return new ResultSetAdapter(statement.executeQuery("select * from some_table"));
+        return new ResultSetAdapter(resultSet);
     }

 Since the data is written directly to the output stream as it is read from the result set, no intermediate objects are created, significantly reducing the application's memory footprint.

 # Java Client
-The Java client implementation of WebRPC enables Java-based applications to consume web RPC services.
+The Java client implementation of HTTP-RPC enables Java-based applications to consume HTTP-RPC web services.
 It is distributed as a JAR file that includes the following classes:

-* _`vellum.webrpc`_
+* _`org.httprpc`_
-    * `WebRPCService` - invocation proxy for web RPC services
+    * `WebServiceProxy` - invocation proxy for HTTP-RPC services
     * `ResultHandler` - callback interface for handling results
     * `Arguments` - factory methods for simplifying argument map creation
-    * `Result` - abstract base class for typed results

 Each of these classes is discussed in more detail below.

-Note that the `WebRPCService` and `Result` classes provided by the Java client library are not the same as those used by the Java server implementation.
-They simply have similar names because they serve a similar purpose.

-The JAR file for the Java client implementation of WebRPC can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
+The JAR file for the Java client implementation of HTTP-RPC can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 7 or later is required.

-## WebRPCService Class
+## WebServiceProxy Class
-The `WebRPCService` class acts as a client-side invocation proxy for web RPC services.
+The `WebServiceProxy` class acts as a client-side invocation proxy for HTTP-RPC web services.
 Internally, it uses an instance of `HttpURLConnection` to send and receive data.
 Requests are submitted via HTTP POST.

-`WebRPCService` provides a single constructor that takes the following arguments:
+`WebServiceProxy` provides a single constructor that takes the following arguments:

 * `baseURL` - an instance of `java.net.URL` representing the base URL of the service
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that will be used to execute service requests